THE ROBOT GAMES

 ROBOTICON is a celebratory showcase of competitive youth STEM programs, mostly terrestrial robots but also some aerial drones.
 It features FIRST and REC Foundation robotics scrimmages and qualifying competitions, demonstration events, lightweight combat robotics, and more, and ROBOTICON is the only place where you can see all these different youth competition opportunities in one place!

-Read on to see the different competitive programs you’ll be able to enjoy seeing and playing at ROBOTICON 2022!
+Read on to see the different competitive programs teams and guests enjoyed at ROBOTICON 2025.

 Robotics Education & Competition (REC) Foundation